Solid-state relay

 A control section acts as an optical isolator.
 It often consists of one or two light-emitting diodes (LEDs) for emission.
 For receiving, one or more photosensitive elements such as photodiodes or phototransistors are used.
 These elements close the circuit and allow current to flow to the load.

-How does a solid state relay work?
+How does a solid-state relay work?

 how a solid-state relay works

-How to drive a solid state relay?
+How to control a solid-state relay?

 SSRs are controlled by a small external voltage applied to their control terminals.
 This signal can be an AC or DC voltage.
-A low power circuit can be used to switch the controls of AC or DC supplies to a high power load.
+A low-power circuit can be used to switch the controls of AC or DC supplies to a high-power load.

 how to control a solid state relay en